 data page requests data from the NorthwindProductList data source and creates an

 instance of itself on the clipboard with the data returned from that source.

 Depending on the data page's refresh strategy, the data page might use an existing

 instance of itself on the previously created clipboard by using the same parameters

 The following figure shows an instance of the data page on the clipboard that was created to respond to the reference:

 The following figure shows the properties and values that are sent with the pxDPParameters page reference, which permit tailoring of the data page instance:

-reference for the search goes to the same data page as the reference for the initial
+and the reference for the search goes to the same data page as the reference for the

 NorthwindSearchProviderSelected to false.
 The data page